OkkosOrganization/iot-pot/README.md

 Use Visual Studio Code and the [Platform IO extension](https://docs.platformio.org/en/stable/integration/ide/vscode.html).

-The code consists of the device code, configuration app code and the monitorgin app code, all in the same repo.
+The code consists of the firmware for the ESP32, configuration app code and the monitoring app code, all in the same repo.

 ## Git workflow